 Denver was founded in 1858 as a mining settlement during the Pike’s Peak Gold Rush as Denver City.
 When Colorado became a U.S. state in 1876, Denver City’s name was shortened to Denver and it became the state capital.
-The city is located along the western edge of the High Plains and has a backdrop of the majestic Rocky Mountains to it’s west.
+The city is located along the western edge of the High Plains and has a backdrop of the majestic Rocky Mountains to the west.

-In June, the jetstream typically begins a retreat to the northern latitudes and storm frequency increases along the High Plains.
+During June, the jetstream typically begins a retreat to the northern latitudes and storm frequency increases along the High Plains.
 We chose Denver as the base city for our June storm chasing tours because it is situated along the western ridge of the High Plains and has a world-class airport.

 For those who do not wish to rent a car, but still want to find lots of enjoyable restaurants, we recommend taking a taxi from your hotel to Denver’s 16th Street Mall.
 There you’ll find great places to shop and eat all located down several city blocks and there is even a trolley to get around on.